TIYAN/WHCMS/README.md

 </ul>

-## Updates will be sent to donors via email, always check your emmail.
+## Updates will be sent to donors via email, always check your email.

 ## Contact